LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 ## Usage

-There are 2 application modes: New Mini and Transform Mini There are 3 different usage modes: Full Seek, New Assets Only, and Manual.
+There are 2 application modes: New Mini and CMP Integration There are 3 different usage modes: Full Seek, New Assets Only, and Manual.
 There are 4 different grouping modes: Custom, List Only, Core Only, Single Folder.